-These types of reports are often prepared as a once-off, or a snapshot in time.
-Not only do they add tremendous rigour and offer a robust baseline for organisations to work from; but these reports also give organisations a clear framework for planning and strategy.
+These types of reports are often prepared as a once-off, or a snapshot in time, by academic institutions and consultants.
+These reports certainly have their place.
+Not only do they add tremendous rigour and offer a robust baseline for organisations to work from; but they also give organisations a clear framework for planning and strategy.

-It is important to bear in mind though, that there is no one best practice reporting template, and you should not feel like you are not capable of outcomes reporting simply because your organisation does not have the capacity to produce such extensive reports.
+It is important to bear in mind though, that “industrial-strength reports” such as these are not representative of a typical outcomes report.
+There is no one best practice reporting template, and you should not feel like you are incapable of outcomes reporting simply because your organisation does not have the capacity to produce such extensive reports.

-In this article, I will cover two features that would boost credibility in any outcomes report.
-What I hope to demonstrate is that a one-page outcomes report that is regularly updated and used for the right reasons, is just as effective as a 30-page one.
+In this article, I will cover two show-stopping features that would boost credibility in any outcomes report.
+What I hope to demonstrate is that a one-page outcomes report that is regularly updated and used for the right reasons, which encompasses some form of these two features, is just as effective as a 30-page one.

-Being able to demonstrate how your beneficiaries have changed with time, as a result of your program or intervention, is perhaps the most important feature of any outcomes report.
+Being able to demonstrate how your beneficiaries have changed with time, as a result of your program/intervention, is perhaps the most important feature of an outcomes report.

 There are a couple of ways that you can show change over time:

 Say you are running a one-off training workshop.
-A great way to demonstrate whether your workshop has achieved its intended outcomes is to survey your workshop participants before and after the workshop, by self-rating on key attributes that the workshop addresses (for example, self-esteem, resilience, basic skills and knowledge).
+A great way to demonstrate whether your workshop has achieved its intended outcomes is to have workshop participants complete a survey before and after the workshop, by self-rating on key attributes that the workshop aims to address (for example, self-esteem, resilience, basic skills and knowledge).

-Oftentimes, social service organisations deliver programs that span weeks if not months.
-Take a youth mentoring program for example, which might span 12 months.
+Oftentimes, social service organisations deliver programs and services that span weeks if not months.
+Take a youth mentoring program for example, which might span the duration of 12 months.

-Outcomes measurement should not be regarded as providing insights only for a snapshot in time.
+Indeed, outcomes measurement should not be regarded as only providing insights for a snapshot in time.
 Rather, it ought to be an ongoing practice that provides continuous insights into how beneficiaries are evolving since entering your program.

 Long-term tracking also helps you to understand whether your program had a sustained impact on its beneficiaries.
 In the mentoring example, we would rather see a steady increase and then a general sustaining of optimal resilience levels, as opposed to a temporary spike and then lull straight after the program.